verschoren/zat-deploy/README.md

 ## Flow

 This Action creates or updates an existing app in your Zendesk instance.
 It requires a *.zat* file in the root of your repository.
+See [the Zendesk documentation](https://developer.zendesk.com/apps/docs/developer-guide/zat) for more info.

 The *.zat* file should contain the following if you want to install a new app: